jolicode/MediaBundle/doc/transformers.rst

 Thumbnail
 ~~~~~~~~~

-This transform resizes the image to a specific width and height and crops it to fit the dimensions exactly.
+This transformer resizes the image to a specific width and height and crops it to fit the dimensions exactly.
 The aspect ratio of the container is not preserved but the aspect ratio of the image content is - cropping will be applied to the image content so it does not look distorted.

 If the image is smaller than the specified dimensions, it will be upscaled to fit the dimensions only if the ``allow_upscale`` option is set to ``true``.
 Else, the image will not be modified.